bradbell/xrst/test_rst/wish_list.rst

 Spell Checking
 **************

+#.
+If a spelling warning occurs inside a
+   :ref:`template_cmd@template_file`
+   the error message identifies the page file, but not the template file, where the error occurred.
+   This should be fixed so that both files are identified.

 #. ``:ref:`` references that use the xrst ``-title`` should detect
    special words in the page name (similar to ``-name`` references).
    The corresponding check for double word error should use the page title